ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 **Notes:**
 - Pre-filtered for public sequences present in **n≥2 samples** before clustering
 - Public, unclustered sequences will overlap those in `./cdr3-trbv_seq.txt.gz`
+- Restricted to receptors with resolved TRBV family and CDR3 length >6 amino acids